 - Turn to medium-low, cover, and let simmer until the vegetables are soft, and the chicken or turkey meat is thoroughly cooked and tender.

 - Serve, garnished if desired with chopped parsley (rich in beta carotene and chlorophyl) or sliced scallions.

 Chicken Soup Variations

 - Add other vegetables or mushrooms, such as chopped turnip, burdock root, or shiitake mushrooms ~ especially choosing locally grown when available.
-Use less or no vegetables if eating a plant-free diet to determine your tolerance for various plant foods.
 Or, top with naturally fermented cabbage.

 - For added minerals, add a little piece of crumbled alaria, or wakame seaweed to the broth while bringing it to a boil.
 (You may have added some while preparing the bone broth.
 If not, add a little when bringing the broth to a boil.

 - I really love adding separately sautéed onions to the soup.
 Sauté an entire sliced onion, (sweet onion is best) in 1 tbsp. butter, ghee, olive oil, or other fat, then stir into the soup just before serving.